Home News Look/Listen Sample Sets Compare Requirements Pictures Links Downloads About us

 • Voicing - To adjust the brightness of each stop (works also for Hauptwerk Basic).
 When you put the slider higher, the tone becomes sharper, when you put the slider lower, the tone becomes darker.
 I don't use that feature because I want a result that is as much realistic as possible.

-Conclusion: It is a pretty typical baroque sample set with beautiful reverb for an average price (over E 9.50 per stop).
+Conclusion: It is a typical baroque sampleset with nice reverb for an average price.

 Combination file with example registrations: Copy the file to c:\Hauptwerk\HauptwerkUserData\OrganCombinations\OrganID000328\